Child Relocation Lawyer in Hickory and Taylorsville NC

 Ed Hedrick Law Firm handles child relocation cases in Catawba County, Alexander County, and across western NC.
 We’re local.
 We know the courtrooms.
 We file fast and we push back hard.

 Child relocation cases are not like standard custody disputes.
 The stakes are permanent.
 If the court approves a move, your child's school, their doctor, their weekend routine, their relationship with you: all of it shifts.
-And in many cases, the parent who moves gets a structural advantage in future custody hearings.
+As a dedicated child relocation lawyer in Hickory, NC, Ed Hedrick Law Firm is based in Taylorsville and handles relocation cases before Catawba County and Alexander County courts.
+If you need someone in the building who knows the judges and knows the docket, we're available.

 Your custody agreement was written for a different reality.
 Now your co-parent wants to take your child three states away, and the window to respond is shorter than you think.